PCrnjak/Read_the_docs_test/docs/Printing.rst

 Print settings and tips
 ------------------------

 I printed all smaller parts with 0.15 layer height and all larger with 0.35 layer height.For infill try to stay in 25%-30% range.
-I used 3 outer parimeters and 7 top and 5 bottom layers.
+I used 3 outer perimeters and 7 top and 5 bottom layers.

 ..
 Tip::